 all English worksheets

-This grammar worksheet will help your child to practise writing simple letters linked to a personal experience.
+This downloadable worksheet will help your child to work on writing simple instructions.

 A worksheet demonstrating to children what a simile is and then giving them prompts to write their own.

 This game encourages children to think about the shapes of letters within words which will help them with their formation of letters and spelling.

 Use this worksheet to encourage your child to clap out syllables in words and then write down how many they think there are.

 Use this worksheet to help your child sound out and identify the phonemes in various words.

 Encourage your child to think about creating their own book by writing their own contents page.

 Challenge your child to find short words within longer words, then create and spell new words using a limited number of letters.